marcoverpas/PhD_Lectures_Macerata_2025/README.md

 $$ \frac{C}{p} = (1-b) \cdot pr \quad \text{(6)} $$

-Average real consumption of wage earners depends on both the average productivity of labour (+) and the share of firms' investment (-).
+The average real consumption of wage earners depends on both the average productivity of labour (+) and the share of firms' investment (-).

 The profit rate for the firms sector is: